"I felt like I had someone as invested in the sale of my home as I was."

 DO I NEED A REAL ESTATE AGENT TO SELL MY HOUSE?

-No. You do not need a realtor to sell your house, you have the ability to sell it yourself and price, market, show, negotiate offers, and facilitate closing by yourself.
+You are not required to have a realtor to sell your house, you have the ability to sell it yourself and price, market, show, negotiate offers, and facilitate closing by yourself.
 We find that without the knowledge of a realtor, the result of many “for sale by owners” is 2 extremes: either they sell their home well under market value, or they’re priced extremely over market value.
 One of these results in lost profit, and the other results in a home sitting on the market for long periods of time with no offers.
 Over 90% of home sellers do use a realtor, and find that the expertise, saved time and higher sold prices are worth the cost of commission.
 Knowledge is power – but of course, we’re biased. (:

 CAN I FIRE MY REAL ESTATE AGENT?

 When you list a home with a real estate agent you will sign a listing contract.
 This contract will state the length of the contract with an expiry date.
 In Greater Vancouver, we find that most of the listing contracts are between 4-6 months in length but the minimum amount of days, as per the Real Estate Board of Greater Vancouver’s rules, is 60 days.
 If you feel that your agent isn’t performing to your standards, but you’re still under contract, start by having an honest conversation with them.
 If you feel you still aren’t getting anywhere, you can also contact the agent’s brokerage and ask for the managing broker.
 At Bridgewell we offer a satisfaction guarantee, and if our clients aren’t happy then we aren’t either.
 If there’s a problem, let us know and we’ll try to do everything within our power to remediate the situation.
 If we still can’t solve it, we will release you from your contract.
 We don’t believe that you should be held to a piece of paper if you feel we’re not performing.
-For more information on this you can read our satisfaction guarantee here.

 WHO PAYS PROPERTY TRANSFER TAX (PTT)?